common-workflow-language/cwl-website/README.md

 └── favicon
 ```

-`_data` - includes the data for the two nav menus
+* `_data` - includes the data for the two nav menus
-`_includes` - the templates for the site sections.
+* `_includes` - the templates for the site sections.
 Each homepage section has its own sub-template under `_includes/home`
-`_sass` - the scss styles for the entire site.
+* `_sass` - the scss styles for the entire site.
 The `bootstrap` should be left alone.
-`assets` - contains the various images, scripts, video subtitles, etc.
+* `assets` - contains the various images, scripts, video subtitles, etc.
-`favicon` - contains the favicon files for various browsers, generated by [RealFaviconGenerator](https://realfavicongenerator.net/)
+* `favicon` - contains the favicon files for various browsers, generated by [RealFaviconGenerator](https://realfavicongenerator.net/)

+<a id="running-the-site"></a>
+## Running the Site

+After installing the prerequisite software, in your terminal `cd content/`, and run `bundle exec jekyll serve --config "_config.yml,_config_local.yml"` (note the lack of spaces between the two config files).
+You can then open up `localhost` in your web browser to view the site.
+It's important to specify the config files, as otherwise Jekyll will generate the site's urls with `commonwl.org`, and you won't be able to run it locally.

+If you receive an error message about software dependencies, packages, gems, etc, then run `bundle update` from the `content` directory.
+(Bundlr will be looking for `Gemfile` and `Gemfile.lock`, and can't run without them).

+For convenience, you may wish to specify `--host cwl.test` and `--port 80`, as follows: `bundle exec jekyll serve --config "_config.yml,_config_local.yml --host cwl.test --port 80`.
+NOTE: you may have to [update your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/), in order for your computer to respect the hostname.

+Anything you specify on the command line wil override the settings in your config files.
+For a full list of command line options, see Jekyll - Configuration Options [Serve Commands](https://jekyllrb.com/docs/configuration/options/#serve-command-options) and [Build Commands](https://jekyllrb.com/docs/configuration/options/#build-command-options)

+<a id="editing-the-site---general-flow"></a>
+## Editing the Site - General Flow

+1. On `main`, run a `git fetch --all` to see which branches have been updated.
+2. Run `git pull origin main` to pull in any changes from the production site.
+2. Switch to `add-jekyll-site` and then merge the changes via `git merge main`
+3. Make sure you're making your changes on the `add-jekyll-site` (or your own branch, which you can merge to `add-jekyll-site`).
+4. Push to `add-jekyll-site` and then check that everything looks good.
+5. If all is well, head over to the [main repo](https://github.com/common-workflow-language/cwl-website) and create a Pull Request.

+<a id="config-files--local-development"></a>
+### Config Files & Local Development

+The site uses the following config files:

+* `_config.yml` - for the production site
+* `_config_local.yml` - for local development
+* `_config_staging.yml` - for the staging site (only appears in `add-jekyll-site` branch)

+If you make changes to `_config_local.yml`, please don't commit them to the repo.
+If you run into an issue with switching branches (you can run `git stash` or `git stash push _config_local.yml` before committing, and then `git stash pop` after, to retrieve it).

 <a id="video-player---plyr"></a>
 ## Video Player - Plyr